To the Moon and Back (Reese's Book Club): A Novel

 Publication Date: 09/02/2025

-One young woman’s relentless quest to become the first Cherokee astronaut will irrevocably alter the fates of the people she loves most in this tour de force of a debut about ambition, belonging, and family.
+In this dazzlingly powerful story of family, ambition and belonging, one young woman’s obsessive quest to become the first Cherokee astronaut irrevocably alters the fates of the people she loves most.

 My mother took my sister and me, and she drove through the night to a place she felt a claim to, a place on earth she thought we might be safe.
 I stopped asking questions.
 I picked little glass pieces from my sister’s hair.
 I watched the moon.